facebookincubator/CP-Bench/README.md

 ## Running CP-Bench

+# Method 1
+Use run_model.sh
-1. You first need to **generate a reference log file** for the host/GPU you want to compare against.
+(Optional) If you want to run sdc (silent data corruption) check, you first need to **generate a reference log file** for the host/GPU you want to compare against.
 Because the checksum value could change with different envinroments, it is very important to run CP-Bench on a healthy host first to get a log file.

     For example, if you are checking H100_96GB GPU, then you can run
 ```